Sreeram-Shankar/Stochastic-Chemical-Dynamics-Testbed/README.md

 # Stochastic Chemical Dynamics Testbed
 *A controlled numerical framework for SSA, CLE, and solver comparison*

 ---

 ## Overview

-This repository contains a small but carefully designed numerical framework for simulating and analyzing **stochastic chemical reaction dynamics**, with a focus on **reproducibility, numerical control, and method comparison** rather than raw performance.
+This repository contains a numerical framework for simulating and analyzing stochastic chemical reaction dynamics, focused on reproducibility, numerical control, and method comparison.

 The code implements:

-- Exact stochastic simulation via **Gillespie SSA**
+- Exact stochastic simulation via Gillespie SSA
-- Diffusion approximations via the **Chemical Langevin Equation (CLE)**
+- Diffusion approximations via the Chemical Langevin Equation (CLE)
 - Multiple deterministic and stochastic numerical integrators
 - A fixed, reproducible randomness architecture
-- A comprehensive analysis and visualization suite
+- An analysis and visualization suite

-The primary goal of this project is **not** to provide the fastest simulator, but to provide a **transparent and trustworthy numerical laboratory** for studying how modeling and numerical choices influence observed stochastic behavior.
+The goal is to provide a transparent numerical laboratory for studying how modeling and numerical choices affect observed stochastic behavior, rather than to provide the fastest simulator.

 ---

 ## Motivation

-In stochastic chemical kinetics, multiple layers of approximation are involved:
+Stochastic chemical kinetics involves several layers of approximation:

 1. **Physical modeling**
    - Chemical Master Equation (CME)